 Often, we may not even realize how much that borrowed money is costing us.
 High interest debt (like credit cards) can slowly suck the life out of your budget.

-Like any investment, paying off high interest debt will take time to produce a meaningful return.
+But paying down high-interest debt can free up cash flow in a big way.
+It might take time to produce a meaningful return.
 Your “earnings” will seem low at first.
 They’ll seem low because they are low.
 Hang in there.
 Over time, as the balances go down and more cash is available every month, the benefit will become more apparent.

 High Interest vs. Low Balance

 We all want to pay off debt, even if we aren’t always vigilant about it.
 Debt irks us.
 We know someone is in our pockets.
 It’s tempting to pay off the small balances first because it’ll be faster to knock them out.

 Granted, paying off small balances feels good – especially when it comes to making the last payment.
 However, the math favors going after the big fish first, the hungry plastic shark that is eating through your wallet, bank account, retirement savings, vacation plans, and everything else.
 In time, paying off high interest debt first will free up the money to pay off the small balances, too.

 Summing It Up

 High interest debt, usually credit cards, can cost you hundreds of dollars per year in interest – and that’s assuming you don’t buy anything else while you pay it off.
 Paying off your high interest debt first has the potential to save all of that money you’d end up paying in interest.
 And imagine how much better it might feel to pay off other debts or bolster your financial strategy with the money you save!